akietorna/alx-low_level_programming/README.md

-This project is about writting scripts that will run c files
+This project is about writting codes that will run c files